bootspring/foundation/README.md

  * Utilities
     - LessCSS for CSS maintenance
     - smurf for JS/CSS minification
-    - capistrano with multistage support
+    - capistrano with multistage support for easy deployment
-    - Rails Footnotes for profiling/debugging
+    - rack-bug for profiling/debugging

 Requirements